 This <<dataType>> defines the configuration parameters of IOC TraceJob which are specific for Logged MDT or Logged MBSFN MDT.

 Based on the value configured for attribute jobType in IOC TraceJob, different attributes are available.
 In case of LOGGED_MDT_ONLY, the attributes reportType, eventListForEventTriggeredMeasurement, eventThresholdL1, hysteresisL1, timeToTriggerL1, areaConfigurationForNeighCells and npnIdentityList are applicable.
-In case of LOGGED_MBSFN_MDT, the attribute mbsfnAreaList is applicable.The optional attribute plmnList allows to specify the PLMNs where measurement collection, status indication and log reporting is allowed, the optional attribute areaConfigurationForNeighCell allows to specify the area for which UE is requested to perform measurements logging for neighbour cells which have list of frequencies
+In case of LOGGED_MBSFN_MDT, the attribute mbsfnAreaList is applicable.The optional attribute plmnList allows to specify the PLMNs where measurement collection, status indication and log reporting is allowed, the optional attribute areaConfigurationForNeighCells allows to specify the area for which UE is requested to perform measurements logging for neighbour cells which have list of frequencies

 For logged MDT in UMTS and LTE, the reporting is periodical.
 Parameter loggingInterval determines the interval between the reports and parameter loggingDuration determines how long the configuration is valid meaning after this duration has passed no further reports are sent.
 In NR, the reporting can be periodical or event based, determined by parameter reportType.
 For periodical reporting the same parameters as in LTE and UMTS apply.
 For event based reporting, parameter eventListForEventTriggeredMeasurement configures the event type, namely ‘out of coverage’ or ‘L1 event’.
 In case ‘L1 event’ is selected as event type, the logging is performed according to parameter loggingInterval at regular intervals only when the conditions indicated by eventThresholdL1, hysteresisL1, timeToTriggerL1 (defining the thresholds, hysteresis and time to trigger) are met and if UE is ‘camped normally’ state (TS 38.331 [38], TS 38.304 [42]).
 In case ‘out of coverage’ is selected as event type, the logging is performed according to parameter loggingInterval at regular intervals only when the UE is in ‘any cell selection’ state.
 Furthermore, logging is performed immediately upon transition from the ‘any cell selection’ state to the ‘camped normally’ state ( TS 38.331 [38], TS 38.304 [42]).